Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 Dutch scholar Desiderius Erasmus penned those words in the early part of the 16th century.
 Like his English counterpart, William Tyndale, it was his greatest desire that God’s Word is widely translated and that even the plowboy would have access to it.

 Much time has passed since the Reformation, and 98 percent of the world we live in today has access to the Bible.
 There is little wonder that the Bible has become the bestseller of all time.
 It has influenced men from all walks of life to fight for freedom and truth.
 This is especially true during the Reformation of Europe throughout the 16th century.
-These leading men were of great faith, courage, and strength, such as Martin Luther, William Tyndale, while others, like Erasmus, was more subtle in the change that he produced.
+These leading men were of great faith, courage, and strength, such as Martin Luther, and William Tyndale, while others, like Erasmus, was more subtle in the change that he produced.
 Thus, it has been said of the Reformation that Martin Luther only opened the door to it after Erasmus picked the lock.

 There is not one historian of the period, who would deny that Erasmus was a great scholar.
 Remarking on his character, the Catholic Encyclopedia says: “He had an unequaled talent for form, great journalistic gifts, a surpassing power of expression: for strong and moving discourse, keen irony, and covert sarcasm, he was unsurpassed.”
 (Vol. 5, p.
 514) Consequently, when Erasmus went to see Sir Thomas More, the Lord Chancellor of England, just before Erasmus made himself known, More was so impressed with his exchange that he shortly said: “You are either Erasmus or the Devil.”